Fenvrir/solid-warhammer/README.md

 # Warhammer Shop

 This is my Warhammer shop pet project.
-In this project I use SolidJS, CSS Modules...
+In this project I use SolidJS, CSS Modules, TailwindCss

 ## Developing